Eric-Leia-Anderson/303Assignment3/README.md

 # 303Assignment3

-Build and run in visual studio.
+Build and run in visual studio project.

 It will ask for you to enter a word to check for palidrome, and let you know if it is.
 Then it will ask for a state and will tell you the capital.